 The Nominating and Governance Committee considers a wide range of factors when assessing potential director nominees.
 This assessment includes a review of the potential nominee's judgment, experience, independence, understanding of our business or other related industries, and such other factors as the Nominating and Governance Committee concludes are pertinent in light of the current needs of the Board.
 With respect to the potential re-nomination of current directors, the Nominating and Governance Committee assesses their current contributions to the Board.
-The Nominating and Governance Committee also evaluates whether a potential director nominee meets the qualifications required of all directors and any of the key qualifications and experience to be represented on the Board, as described further in "-Board Membership Criteria" below.
+The Nominating and Governance Committee assesses their current contributions required of all directors and any of the key qualifications and experience to be represented on the Board, as described further in "-Board Membership Criteria" below.